Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Conclusions

 On the other hand, we find that in the simplest case of a point cloud containing only the positions of the halos, the classical 2-point correlation function yields better results.
 While this can be due to multiple reasons, such as lack of training data and low number of halos (high shot-noise), it can also be due to the architecture not being able to exploit the clustering information fully.
 We note that this result has also been obtained using a GNN architecture in \cite{2022OJAp....5E..18M}, perhaps pointing towards the low-data directions rather than the expressivity of the model.
 We have identified some areas that could enhance the expressivity of our model and leave this for future work.

-Finally, we note that while in this work we have worked with halo catalogs from N-body simulations, the method can be applied to other point cloud data, like galaxy catalogs from hydrodynamic simulations or semi-analytic models \citep{2022arXiv220101300V, 2022arXiv220402408P} or void catalogs \citep{Gigantes}. \\
+Finally, we note that while in this work we have worked with halo catalogs from N-body simulations, the method can be applied to other point cloud data, like galaxy catalogs from hydrodynamic simulations or semi-analytic models \citep{2022arXiv220101300V, 2022arXiv220402408P} or void catalogs \citep{Gigantes}.
+The main reason for choosing the halo catalogs rather than the galaxy catalogs is the unavailability of training data sets with volumes comparable to the upcoming sky surveys.
+The state-of-the-art Hydrodynamical data suit available to us is CAMELS, which covers a volume of $(25 h^{-1} Mpc)^3$, much smaller than the volume of future sky surveys.
+As this work is a precursor to those sky-surveys data, we chose Quijote simulation with a box size of 1 $h^{-1}$ Gpc, comparable to the upcoming sky surveys. \\